 The Importance of Working Capital

-Businesses function on a day-to-day basis with working capital.
+Working capital loans are used to help businesses function on a day-to-day basis.
 You might say that working capital is the life-blood of a business.
 No blood and the business stops going.
 That's a little dramatic but it emphasizes its importance.
 For many new businesses, having enough working capital means the difference between the success and failure of the business.

 Having enough working capital for your business to function day-to-day is most important during the startup phase.
 At this point, you may have a negative net working capital, because money is going out faster than it's coming in.
 And you may decide you need a loan to cover your expenses while you work on getting to a positive working capital position - that is, having cash in the bank.